openvinotoolkit/open_model_zoo/demos/python_demos/text_spotting_demo/README.md

 > **NOTE**: Before running the demo with a trained model, make sure the model is converted to the Inference Engine format (`*.xml` + `*.bin`) using the [Model Optimizer tool](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html).

-To run the demo, please provide paths to the model in the IR format, to a file with class labels, and to an input video, image, or folder with images:
+To run the demo, please provide paths to the model in the IR format and to an input video, image, or folder with images:
 ```bash
 python3 text_spotting_demo.py \
 -mm <path_to_models>/text-spotting-0001-detector.xml \